hhg7/defiant/README.md

 ## Generate figures with "CpG" key (requires an installation of the R programming language.)
 ./defiant -x CpG -a refFlat.txt  -L control,case -l my ̇name -i control1.txt,control2.txt case1.txt,case2.txt,case3.txt

+##regions of interest
+Some users may be interested in only specific regions, which may or not be differentially methylated.
+This can be done with the companion program "roi.c" for "regions of interest".
+The program is compiled like `gcc -o roi roi.c -lm -Wall -std=gnu11 -Wextra -pedantic -Wconversion` and can be run like `./roi -c chromosome -s 1701 -e 1864 -f nucleotide_label.tsv`.